An apple a day keeps the doctor away… or does it?

 A nutritionist has to have completed at least a Higher Education degree but may have more qualifications.
-He or she can offer services to sports bodies, gyms and fitness clubs, schools and hospitals, or can work with individual clients.
+They can offer services to sports bodies, gyms and fitness clubs, schools and hospitals, or can work with individual clients.
 A fitness instructor at your gym could take a nutrition course to offer better services for weight loss and food recommendations.

 A nutritionist can work with you to assess your diet, health, and nutrition goals.
 They will analyse what essential vitamins you are consuming, whether you’re eating a diet that is too high in fat or too low in vitamins, and then provide advice on health and food choices tailored to your needs.

-Dieticians must have tertiary qualifications, and then must have completed a university-level dietetics course.
+Dietitians must have tertiary qualifications and must have completed a university-level dietetics course.
 In addition, they must have at least one year of supervised work experience in a healthcare facility, catering business, or community service.

-Dieticians have more specific training to provide evidence-based nutrition services.
+Dietitians have more specific training to provide evidence-based nutrition services.
 They can offer services to hospitals and clinics, helping patients or those recovering from an illness or surgery to make diet choices to benefit their health.
-They may also choose to work in medical research, or provide medical nutrition therapy.
+They may also choose to work in medical research or provide medical nutrition therapy.

-A dietician can provide independent counselling for losing weight, dealing with the emotional aspects of food choices, and can help you assess your diet and design a plan for your goals.
+A dietitian can provide independent counselling for losing weight, dealing with the emotional aspects of food choices, and can help you assess your diet and design a plan for your goals.

 When should I consult a professional?

-Dietitians and nutritionists can both help you with a customised meal plan that will have big benefits for your health and your body, so there’s no wrong time to go.
-However, most of us will not consult a dietician or a nutritionist ‘just like that’.
+Dietitians and nutritionists can help you with a customised meal plan that will benefit your health and body, so there’s no wrong time to go.
+However, most of us will not consult a dietitian or a nutritionist ‘just like that’.

 However, there are some cases in which consulting a professional is helpful.
 Here are some situations:

-- If you have a history of specific disease in your family and want to customize your diet to reduce the risk of developing it
+- If you have a history of a specific disease in your family and want to customize your diet to reduce the risk of developing it.

 The importance of eating right